Can my new business lease a car?

 In most cases, leasing allows you to decide how much money you want to commit to the initial payment.
 This leaves you in control of your cash, while ensuring you maintain flexibility over your business finances in the short and long term.

-If you take advantage of maintenance package, you also get the benefit of spreading all servicing and MOT cost which further aids cash flow.
+If you take advantage of our maintenance package, you also get the benefit of spreading all servicing and MOT costs, which further aids cash flow.
+You can learn more about leasing with maintenance here.

-We will assign you with your own dedicated account manager who will help and guide you with all elements relating to your lease vehicles for the continuation on your association with Leasing options.
+We will assign you with your own dedicated Account Manager who will help and guide you through the leasing process.